-In terms of content, the book’s greatest strength lies in its variety and structure.
+You Died’s greatest strength lies in its variety and structure.
 This is not a singular 300+ page essay on the game, but rather a collection of self-contained chapters discussing both the game itself and the culture surrounding it.
-The backbone of the book, and its continuing thread throughout is the ‘Tour of Lordran’ feature, which consists of individual write-ups for each of the game’s locations and appears after every other chapter throughout the book – locations arranged in the rough order in which many (but of course not all) would have encountered them in-game.
-It does a fantastic job of portraying the general importance and relevance of each area, alongside capturing the general feelings players would have experienced upon first discovering these places for themselves.
+The backbone, and continuing thread throughout the book is the ‘Tour of Lordran’ feature, which consists of individual write-ups for each of the game’s locations and appears after every other chapter throughout the book.
+Locations arranged in the rough order in which many (but of course not all) would have encountered them in-game.
+It does a fantastic job portraying the importance and relevance of each area.
+It also brilliantly captures the general feelings players would have experienced upon first discovering these places for themselves.

 The standard black cloth cover and the ‘Way of White’ prestige cover, alongside the original paperback book.
 There is also a rather elaborate genuine leather ‘Gravelord Servant Edition’ available, complete with it’s own handcrafted oak “coffin”.

-The chapter ‘You’ve got Chainmail’ is a particular delight, detailing how before the game’s release – and indeed before any online help – reviewers who received early code banded together and created an email support group dubbed “The Chain of Pain”, in order to seek help, share hints and strategies, and to discuss the game’s many intricacies – even genuine concerns that the game had completely defeated them.
-The excerpts included in the chain of pain will be familiar to any Souls fan; talk of first discovering how the world links together, nerves being shredded, jubilation at beaten bosses and hundreds of hard-fought hours in between.
-It’s a fantastic addition to the book that really demonstrates how Dark Souls can completely consume players who are lucky enough to fall for it.
+The chapter ‘You’ve got Chainmail’ is a particular delight.
+Telling the story of reviewers who received early code banding together to create an email support group dubbed “The Chain of Pain” – in order to seek help, share strategies and to discuss the game’s many intricacies.
+Often genuine concern that the game had completely defeated them.
+The excerpts included in the Chain of Pain will be familiar to any Souls fan; first discovering how the world links together.
+Nerves being shredded.
+Jubilation at beaten bosses and the hundreds of hard-fought hours in between.
+It’s a truly fantastic addition to the book.
+And one that really demonstrates how Dark Souls can utterly consume players lucky enough to fall for it.

 The game would pause, agonisingly, just as the Asylum Demon’s hammer was about to smash the player into the ground, and you’d see thousands of players typing “ROLL!
 ROLL!”

-The answer, quite emphatically, is production values on a whole other level than before – and indeed to most gaming books in general.
+The answer, quite emphatically, is production values.
+Which are on a whole other level than before – and indeed to most gaming books in general.
 These new editions of You Died are right up there with the very best offerings from established and esteemed publishers such as Read Only Memory and Bitmap Books.
-The cloth covers and embossed detailing are exquisite and the print quality throughout for both text and imagery is of the highest quality.
+The cloth covers and embossed detailing are exquisite.
+And the print quality throughout for both text and imagery is of the highest quality.
 The decision to bring in Edge magazine’s art director Andrew Hind is also a shrewd move; his elegant and unfussy design style bringing a sense of class to the production.
-Unlike the original book, the new edition has been printed in full colour too, allowing for large in-game screenshots (notably lacking from the first book) to be included, and – in a wonderful touch – all quotes from Miyazaki to be printed in red.
-There really has been no expense spared in the creation of this publication, and it will no doubt be a permanent fixture on the coffee tables of Souls fans the world over.
+And unlike the original book the new editions have been printed in full colour.
+Large in-game screenshots have been added, and – in a wonderful touch – all quotes from Miyazaki are now printed in red.
+There really has been no expense spared in the creation of this publication, and it will undoubtedly be a permanent fixture on the coffee tables of Souls fans the world over.

 The authors’ love of the game shines throughout.
-Dark Souls creates fans in the most literal sense of the word, and like many who have been affected by it, Keza and Jason are fanatics.
-Make no mistake; this book is biased in the extreme, but then anybody who has been consumed by this game will fully understand the reasoning, and no doubt recall a time when they too gushed similarly about it to any non-converts they happened upon.
-Indeed, anybody looking for a detailed critique of Dark Souls’ faults may come away disappointed, but for those who were similarly affected by this most wonderful of games – or for those curious to discover what it can bring out in the people who play it – it is an essential purchase.
+Dark Souls creates fans in the most literal sense of the word, and like millions of others Keza and Jason are fanatics.
+Make no mistake; this book is biased in the extreme.
+But anybody who has been consumed by this game will fully understand why.
+And no doubt recall a time when they too gushed involuntarily about it to any unfortunate non-converts they happened upon.
+Anybody looking for a detailed critique of Dark Souls’ faults (and there are many) may come away disappointed.
+But for those who were similarly affected by this most wonderful of games – and for those curious to discover what it can bring out in those who play it – it is an essential purchase.

-You Died is not just the story of Dark Souls the game, but of the people who made it, the people who played it, and those who strived to uncover its lore and solve its mysteries.
+You Died is not just the story of Dark Souls the game; it is the story of the people who played it.
+The people who made it.
+And of those who strived to uncover its lore and solve its mysteries.
 Dark Souls was the most influential game of its generation and one which will be revered for years to come.
 You Died does this remarkable game justice, and that’s truly the highest praise it could possibly receive.

 You Died: The Dark Souls Companion can be ordered online at www.tuneandfairweather.com

-jeffsayhi.com is not affiliated in any way with Tune & Fairweather, and receives no commission from links.
+jeffsayhi.com is not affiliated in any way with Tune & Fairweather.

 Buy from Amazon: The Dark Souls Companion (Original Version)